ianzepp/opencode-sync/GITHUB_SETUP.md

 7. Choose a license: MIT (we already have one)

 ### 2. Update Repository URLs
-Replace `YOUR_USERNAME` with your actual GitHub username in these files:
+Replace `ianzepp` with your actual GitHub username in these files:

 - `install.sh` (line with git clone URL)
 - `README.md` (CURL installation URL and badges)